amarkrsinha1997/nexa.house/README.md

 A revolutionary cryptocurrency-powered real estate platform built on the Nexa blockchain.
 Buy, sell, and rent properties worldwide with instant payments, zero intermediaries, and complete transparency.

+> **⚠️ IMPORTANT NOTE:** The property listings currently shown on the site are example/demonstration data created while we build this platform.
+These are not real properties available for purchase or rent at this time.
+Real property listings will be added as the platform launches.

 ## 🌟 Features

 - **🏠 Property Listings** - Browse properties from US, Europe, Bhutan, and more